mity/mctrl/README.md

 Notes:

-* Unfortunately, CMake does not support generating projects targetting multiple architectures.
-To build both 32 and 64-bit binaries, you have togenerate project files or Makefiles twice and build them separately in different directories.
+* Unfortunately, CMake does not support generating projects targeting multiple architectures.
+To build both 32 and 64-bit binaries, you have to generate project files or Makefiles twice and build them separately (in different directories).

-* For gcc tool-chains, you may need to specify path to `gcc` if you want to use other gcc version then the one in the `$PATH`, e.g. if you have multiple mingw-w64 variants installed, one targeting 32-bit and one 64-bit build.
+* For gcc tool-chains, you may need to specify path to `gcc` if you want to use different gcc version then the one in your `$PATH`, e.g. if you have multiple mingw-w64 variants installed, one targeting 32-bit and one 64-bit build.
-  Prior using CMake, you may specify path to the `gcc` and CMake will derive all other tool paths accordingly:
+  You may do so by setting the variable `CC` prior using CMake.
+CMake is smart enough to derive paths to other tools like linker or resource compiler automatically.
 ```sh
 export CC=/path/to/the/desired/gcc
 ```